 The Company's future operating results are expected to depend, among other things, upon the success of, consideration received from, and revenue recognition associated with, and costs of, product research, development and commercialization by the Company and its current and any potential future collaborative partners.
-The Company believes that its cash, cash equivalents and marketable securities of \$18.7 million at December 31, 2011 together with expected royalty income should enable the Company to maintain its current and planned operations into at least the beginning of calendar year 2013.
-The Company may seek to obtain additional capital resources and/or reduce its capital requirements as the result of possible approval and marketing of ILUVIEN for DME in the EU; possible new collaborative, licensing or other agreements; possible adjustments to the Company's operating plan, including delaying initiation of clinical trials; and/or possible other agreements and transactions, which may include sales of assets or securities.
+The Company believes that its cash, cash equivalents and marketable securities of \$16.5 million at March 31, 2012 together with expected royalty income should enable the Company to maintain its current operations into fiscal year 2014.
+The Company expects to seek additional capital resources through possible new collaborative or licensing agreements and/or possible other agreements and transactions (which may include sales of assets or securities) and/or to reduce its capital requirements through possible adjustments to its operating plan (including possible delays in initiation of a Phase II clinical trial for the Latanoprost Product, reductions in clinical research or other actions).
+The Company does not intend to initiate pivotal multi-center clinical trials for its injectable insert designed to treat posterior uveitis without appropriate additional funding.